TeHikuMedia/privacy/kaituhi.md

 We will use your personal information:

-- to provide certain features and services of the App including but not limited to the ability to log in and use the app across multiple devices;
+- to provide certain features and services of Kaituhi including but not limited to the ability to log in and use Kaituhi across multiple devices;
 - to respond to communications from you, including a complaint;
 - to protect and/or enforce our legal rights and interests, including defending any claim;
 - for any other purpose authorised by you or the Act.